Highlights Of The Program

 - Optimizing stabilizers designed to prevent degradation and improve the overall quality of rPET streams

-- Noting improvements in rPET color, intrinsic viscosity, and reduced acetaldehyde generation through stabilization
+- Noting improvements in rPET color, intrinsic viscosity, and acetaldehyde reduction through stabilization

 - Advancing stabilizers as a solution for reducing toner dependence while mitigating impacts from cross-contaminants